History of diabetes: Greek writers

 It is assumed that the Hippocratic Corpus bears no direct mention of what we now know as diabetes.
 However, a number of indirect statements referring to excessive and "watery urine" suggest that Hippocratic writers may have been familiar with the condition.
+According to On Ancient Medicine, Hippocrates was under the impression that the slumbering and thirst which resulted from high blood sugar was due to the bowels struggling to digest too much food and the weaknesses resulting from low blood sugar were because the body lacked nourishment due to missing a meal.

 The term diabetes is derived from the Ionic for 'siphon', meaning "to pass or run through".
 It reflects the dominant notion at the time that fluids consumed by the diabetic patient passed through the body unchanged, as if flowing through a tube or siphon.
 A number of conflicting accounts exist as to the first use of this term, placing the originator as either Apollonius of Memphis (fl.
 3rd century BC), Demetrius of Apamea (fl.
 100 BC), or Aretaeus of Cappadocia (fl. early 2nd century AD).
-In-depth probes of Greek etymology agree that the term came from Demetrius of Apamea.
-C.L.
-Gemmill (1972) states:Caelius Aurelianus prepared a Latin version of the works of Soranus.
+In-depth probes of Greek etymology agree that the term came from Demetrius of Apamea, C. L. Gemmill (1972) states:Caelius Aurelianus prepared a Latin version of the works of Soranus.
 In the index of the Drabkin edition there is a subject heading "Diabetes," but on examination of the text this section could not be found (footnote 3, p.
 776) except for a short paragraph.
 In this paragraph Caelius quotes Apollonius of Memphis as separating two forms of dropsy, one marked by retention of fluid and the other by the inability to retain fluid; the patient discharges whatever he drinks as if it were passed through a pipe.
 Apollonius lived in the second half of the third century B.C.
 Caelius Aurelianus continues by stating that Demetrius of Apamea distinguishes this disease from dropsy in which any fluid that is drunk is discharged as urine.
 Demetrius calls this condition diabetes.
 The time of Demetrius of Apamea is given as the first century B.C.
 None of his works have come down to us; we have only quotations in later authors.
 Caelius Aurelianus apparently assigned a special chapter for the discussion of diabetes but this chapter seems to have been lost.
 I have looked for it in the 1529 edition edited by Johnnes Sichart without success.
 I have attempted to reconstruct this passage on diabetes from later authors noted for their ability to copy, but have not been able to find it.
 The early printers discarded the manuscripts after their publications were printed; therefore it is unlikely that this missing section will be found.
 The chief fact is that the concept of diabetes goes back to Demetrius, who lived in the first century B.C.